course-dprep/movie-runtimes-on-average-rating_IMDB/README.md

 | runtimeMinutes | primary runtime of the title, in minutes |
 | averageRating | weighted average of all the indidivual user ratings |

 To analyse the data the program Rstudio was used.
-After downloading the data into Rstudio the two datasets were merged into one dataset, 'data_merged.csv'.
+After downloading the data into Rstudio, the two datasets were merged into one dataset, 'data_merged.csv'.
 This merged dataset was used when cleaning our data.
-After cleaning the data a data exploration was done using a Rmarkdown file.
-Lastly the data was analysed using a linear regression.

-Insert later: what did we do to clean and merge data
+In cleaning the data, it was made sure that only movie data was left (e.g. excluding series), and observations with missing values for relevant variables (runtime and average rating) were removed.
+The dataset was extended with a variable that classifies movies as 'short' or 'long', and a variable that shows standardized ratings.
+Lastly, the analysis included assumption checks and the examination of the research question using a linear regression.

 ## __Repository overview__
 ```